versioneer-tech/provider-datalab/docs/how-to-guides/usage_concepts.md

 Sessions can also be patched into the spec later if needed.

+### Persistence

+Each `Datalab` session is equipped with a **persistent volume** for storing files, in addition to the connected object storage.
+This ensures that user data and session state are preserved even if the workshop pod is restarted or rescheduled by Kubernetes.
+Installing code libraries, handling metadata, or working with Git repositories often generates many small files that may be updated frequently.
+A storage class providing **NFS-like capabilities** is usually a good fit for these kinds of workloads, **object storage** abstractions are not.

+The **persistent volume claim (PVC)** is **tied to the active session** and will be deleted automatically when the workshop session shuts down (for example, through a culling process when using session mode `auto`).
+This does **not necessarily mean that data is lost** — when the session is restarted from the same manifests, Kubernetes will recreate the PVC with the same name, reattaching it to the existing data in environments that use an **NFS server** or another **shared storage backend**, since the PVC will point to the **same physical folder**.

+This behavior works as long as the associated `StorageClass` has its `reclaimPolicy` set to `Retain` (not `Delete`), ensuring that data is not removed externally.
+It also depends on maintaining a **consistent link between the PVC name and the actual storage path**.
+If the underlying storage system assigns **randomized volume identifiers** (such as UIDs for folder paths), the data will still remain on the storage backend after the session ends, but Kubernetes will not automatically reattach it to a new PVC — manual reassociation may then be required.

+### Authentication

+Access to a `Datalab` session is restricted, with the environment configuration determining the authentication strategy.
+By default, the same credentials used to access the connected object storage buckets are also applied for session login.
+Authentication can be globally disabled by setting `auth.type = anonymous`, for example, in air-gapped environments or when access is already secured at the ingress level through other mechanisms.

+Each `Datalab` automatically provisions a dedicated Keycloak **OAuth2 client**, which can be used to protect the session using standard **OIDC** flows.
+Full integration and automated configuration of this setup are planned for future releases.

 ### Files and the Workshop Tab
 The `spec.files` array is optional.